 In traditional societies, psychoactive substances were mainly used for rites of passage or to reach expansive, transitory states of mind.
-Our complex, modern society, in turn, appears to be using alcohol, among other drugs, as a placeholder for unfulfilled needs and a mediator for realities we are not yet ready to face.
+In turn, our complex, modern society appears to be using alcohol, among other drugs, as a placeholder for unfulfilled needs and a mediator for realities we are not yet ready to face.

 In “The Power of Now,” Eckhart Tolle writes, “If it weren’t for alcohol, tranquilizers, antidepressants, as well as illegal drugs, which are all consumed in vast quantities, the insanity of the human mind would become even more glaringly obvious than it is already.
 I believe that, if deprived of their drugs, a large part of the population would become a danger to themselves and others.”

 And Viktor Frankl says in “Man’s Search for Meaning” – “I am reminded of the findings presented by Annemarie von Forstmeyer who noted that, as evidenced by tests and statistics, 90 percent of the alcoholics she studied had suffered from an abysmal feeling of meaninglessness.
 Of the drug addicts studied by Stanley Krippner, 100 percent believed that “things seemed meaningless.”